Chemistry (CHEM)

 CHEM 4511 - Physical Chemistry: Thermodynamics and Kinetics (3 Credits)

 Includes study of the laws of thermodynamics, thermochemistry, chemical equilibria, solutions and statistical mechanics.
 Prereq: PHYS 2020 or PHYS 2331 with C- or higher and either (pre-requisite MATH 2421 Calculus III -OR- CHEM 4500 Foundations for Physical Chemistry with a C- or higher ) OR co-requisite/ pre-requisite MATH 3511 Mathematics of Chemistry with a C- or higher if completed before CHEM 4511.
-Term offered: fall.
+Term offered: spring.
 Max hours: 3 Credits.

 Grading Basis: Letter Grade